 Faculty who contribute courses in the specialization:

-For more information about the Global and Translation History Specialization contact the department’s BGInS representative Andrew Johnston.
+For more information about the Global and Transnational History Specialization contact the History Department’s Undergraduate Administrator, Tanya Schwartz.